 III.
 HOURS OF OPERATION Hours of operation are 6:30 a.m. to 6:00 p.m.
 Monday- Friday.

 IV.
-HOLIDAYS First Steps will be closed for the following holidays: Thanksgiving Day and the day after (Friday) New Year's Day, Memorial Day, Fourth of July, Labor Day, Christmas Eve, and Christmas Day, New Year's Eve at noon.
+HOLIDAYS First Steps will be closed for the following holidays: Thanksgiving Day and the day after (Friday) New Year's Day, Memorial Day, Fourth of July, Labor Day, Christmas Eve, and Christmas Day (and/ or 2 days for Christmas), New Year's Eve at noon.
 Good Friday.
+We will also have 2 in-service days, some days may be off set due to when they fall during the week.
 There will be no deduction in the weekly fee when a holiday occurs.

 VIII.
-LATE FEES A. A fee of $5.00 will be charged for delinquent tuition payments.
-B. For pickups after 6 pm, a charge of $5.00 for every 5-minute increment will be charged.
-C. There will be a $15.00 service charge for returned checks.
+LATE FEES A. A fee of $10.00 will be charged for delinquent tuition payments.
+B. For pickups after 6 pm, a charge of $10.00 for every 5-minute increment will be charged per child.
+C. There will be a $40.00 service charge for returned checks.

 IX.HEALTH AND MEDICAL INFORMATION A. Each child shall have on file, a current record of immunization.
 B. Your child will not be able to attend if he/she has a severe cold, an undetermined rash, or a fever of 101 degrees or higher, diarrhea, or vomiting.
-C. Children are required to be fever free for 24 hours before returning to the center.
-D. If your child becomes ill while at daycare and the parent or authorized person cannot be notified and emergency treatment is necessary, the child will be taken to the emergency room, or to the child's personal physician by the director, a teacher, or an ambulance.
+C. Children are required to be fever free for 48 hours before returning to the center, with no medication (within 24 hours of returning to school) D. If your child becomes ill while at daycare and the parent or authorized person cannot be notified and emergency treatment is necessary, the child will be taken to the emergency room, or to the child's personal physician by the director, a teacher, or an ambulance.
 E. If it is absolutely necessary, medication will be given at the center, but only when the required authorization form is completed.
 Medication must be in the original container and with the child's name and dosage.
-The medication must be in a zip lock bag.
+The medication must be in a zip lock bag and cannot contain fever reducing agents of any kind.

 X. CHILDREN'S SUPPLIES Parents are requested to label and supply the following items necessary for the proper care of your child: 1.
 A full extra set of-clothes.
-2. A nap mat and small blanket to be used at rest time.
-3. Wipes (infant and toddlers} 4.
-Diapers (infants and toddlers) 5.
+2. Wipes (infant and toddlers} 3.
+Diapers (infants and toddlers) 4.
 Formula and baby food for infants, (if the child eats table food it will be provided by First Steps.)

 XII.
 WEATHER DAYS In the event of inclement weather, it will be our policy to close, if the roads are hazardous.
 We will announce any closings on the local radio stations.
 No deduction in fees will be allowed on such days.